Wayne Moore (American football)

 Solomon Wayne Moore (August 17, 1945 – August 19, 1989) was an American professional football player who was an offensive tackle for nine seasons with the Miami Dolphins of the National Football League (NFL).
 He played both college football and basketball for the Lamar Cardinals.
 He was a member of the Dolphins' undefeated team in 1972.

-Early years
+Early life

 Moore attended Charlton-Pollard High School.
 He played defensive end for Texas High School Hall of Fame coach Willie Ray Smith Sr. and was a teammate of Smith's son, Bubba Smith.
 He also was a forward in basketball, helping his team win the Prairie View Interscholastic League state championship in 1964.

 He accepted a basketball scholarship to play at Lamar University in his hometown, under coach Jack Martin.
 In 1968, he led the team with 302 total rebounds and averaged 12.6 points a game.
 He finished his college career with 718 rebounds.

 In 1993, Moore was posthumously enshrined in the Cardinal Hall of Honor for his achievements on the basketball court.